-This month, Antony Atkinson, teacher and CELTA, CELTA Assessor and Delta Trainer, based at the Vincent St CBD training centre in Perth, Australia, reflects on his teaching practice with fellow teacher developer, Emma Pratt.
+Interview with the Perth CELTA location.
+Antony Atkinson, teacher and CELTA, CELTA Assessor and DELTA Trainer, based at the training centre in Perth, Australia, reflects on his teaching practice with fellow teacher developer, Emma Pratt.

 Antony’s is teaching journey began in New Zealand.
 Like many young Kiwis, Antony left his homeland seeking adventure.
 He got into English language teaching through completing an initial certificate in Ramsgate, Kent UK in the early 90s.
 He completed the course with his wife Linda and later spent two years in the former Czechoslovakia – the first year in Nove Zamky, Slovakia and the second in Litomysl, Czech Republic.